-Impairment losses of continuing operations, including impairment on inventories, are recognised in the Statement of Profit and Loss, except for properties previously revalued with the revaluation taken to other comprehensive income.
-For such properties, the impairment is recognised in other comprehensive income up to the amount of any previous revaluation.
+Impairment losses of continuing operations, including impairment on inventories, are recognised in the Statement of Profit and Loss, except for properties previously revalued with the revaluation taken to OCI.
+For such properties, the impairment is recognised in OCI up to the amount of any previous revaluation.